Table of Contents

 The company was infected by the DoppelPaymer ransomware.
 According to a report published in Bleeping Computer, the attackers demanded 1,804 BTC, which equals over USD 34 million.
 And they promised to provide the decryption tool once the payment was confirmed.

 The attackers claimed that they had successfully encrypted almost 1200 servers and stole 100 GB of Foxconn’s unencrypted files.
-They also claimed that have deleted 20-30 TB of their backup data.
+They also claimed that they had deleted 20-30 TB of their backup data.
 That’s right, 20-30 TB of backup data.

 Another thing worth mentioning is that recovery from ransomware attacks is a long and critical process.
 Tracking down the attackers is also a difficult task as they demand a ransom payment in bitcoins since cryptocurrency is untraceable.